hazelcast-guides/event-driven-microservices-lab/README.md

 You need to process thousand's of payments per second.
 The initial logic is very simple, but you also need to be able to update it on the fly.

-The first version will be very simple.
 The process you will implement is shown below.

 ![Workflow](resources/payment_workflow.png)